delight-im/PHP-Foundation/README.md

 The storage path can be retrieved in your application code via `$app->getStoragePath('/path/to/subfolder/file.txt')`, for example.

 Files inside `storage/app/` are private to your application.
-You may use PHP's file handling utilities to work with the files or offer them to the user as a download (see "File downloads" below).
+You may use PHP’s file handling utilities to work with the files or offer them to the user as a download (see "File downloads" below).

 ### Database access